The mere mortal's guide to desktop Linux

 This guide assumes you know what Linux is and that you might be interested in using it instead of Windows/macOS.
 I won’t be covering the terminal, typical Unix tools, or the history of Linux.
 There are plenty of fantastic tutorials out there for that.
 Instead, I want to focus on all the things that are specific to the desktop Linux experience.
 This isn’t a deep dive; instead, this is meant to serve as a quick way to get you started.
 It’s a collection of things I wish I had known when I started using Linux.

-We’ll start with the TLDR, which contains the main info and the gotchas I’ve encountered and all the workarounds I had to do.
+We’ll start with the main info, along with the gotchas I’ve encountered and all the workarounds I had to do.

-After the TLDR, I’m going to explain why you might want to use Linux, what my experience was with it, and why it’s become my favorite OS after 20+ years of daily-driving Windows.
+After the main part, I’m going to explain why you might want to use Linux, what my experience was with it, and why it’s become my favorite OS after 20+ years of daily-driving Windows.

 Finally, I just want to mention that it’s really not that hard or that massive of a change.
 The whole “Linux is free if you don’t value your time” might’ve been true in the past, but for me, in 2024, it genuinely isn’t the case.